-On February 3 and March 10, 2017, Rio Hondo College (RHC) received official notification from the Accrediting Commission for Community and Junior Colleges (ACCJC), Western Association of Schools and Colleges (WASC) that the college's accreditation had been reaffirmed and the Midterm Report requirement.
-This Rio Hondo College Midterm Report is based on the Rio Hondo College Comprehensive Self-Evaluation and Team Visit Evaluation Report from 2014.
+On September 29-October 2, 2014, Rio Hondo College (RHC) hosted an eleven-member accreditation site visit from the Accrediting Commission for Community and Junior Colleges (ACCJC), Western Association of Schools and Colleges (WASC).
+This Accreditation Midterm Report is based on the Rio Hondo College Comprehensive Self-Evaluation and Team Visit Evaluation Report from 2014.
 (0.01 - Team Visit Evaluation Report 2014).
-The Report includes a review and update based on two self-identified actionable improvement plans and three Evaluation Team Report Institutional Effectiveness Improvement recommendations.
+The Report includes a review and update based on two self-identified actionable improvement plans (II.A.6 and IV.A.5) and three Evaluation Team Report Institutional Effectiveness Improvement recommendations (Recommendations 2,6, and 8).

-This Accreditation Midterm Report was prepared by a task force at Rio Hondo College whose members followed the College's governance process for review and approval.
+This Accreditation Midterm Report was prepared by a task force made up of various constituent groups at Rio Hondo College with expertise and knowledge in the areas identified for improvement, whose members followed the College's governance process for review and approval.